-At Christ Church Primary School and Nursery we have a robust Safeguarding training schedule for all staff, which is monitored by the DSL.
-All staff receive Level 1 Safeguarding training, as required in KCSIE 2022, and receive regular updates through staff meetings, briefings, emails etc. to develop and support robust safeguarding practices amongst all staff.
+All staff receive regular updates through staff meetings, briefings, emails etc. to develop and support robust safeguarding practices amongst all staff.
 Concerns must be reported immediately to the DSL or Deputy DSL in their absence.
 We then use My Concern to collate relevant information.
 Concern forma are also provided in the staff room for those who do not have IT access to this system.